Chilanzi-thirt33n/ODINS-RECIPES/README.md

 # ODINS-RECIPES
-this is a wewb site for recipes odin assignment
+this is a web site for recipes odin assignment first ofins project